-

 What are the most commonly used debt finance capital structures across small, medium and large financings?

 Capital financings in Ireland typically take the form of either long-term (i.e. four to five years plus one (or one plus one) year options to extend) or short-term loan facilities akin to a bridge that may be refinanced by a bond on larger financings.
 Revolving facilities are commonly made available for working capital purposes.
 It is not uncommon for medium to large financings to have a mezzanine element.
-With multiple alternative credit providers having entered the Irish market in recent years, venture capital financing has increased, particularly in the fintech and pharmaceutical industries.
+With multiple alternative credit providers having entered the Irish market in recent years.
 The increase in activity in the Irish property sector has also resulted in the use of alternative financing structures, such as note issuance programmes, which enable investors who might not otherwise be permitted to lend into Ireland to build up market share.
-We are also seeing continued growth in alternative credit providers, as well as more traditional lenders, offering finance through investment funds, many of which are also established in Ireland.
+We are also seeing continued growth in alternative credit providers, as well as more traditional lenders, offering finance through investment funds, many of which are also established in Ireland (particularly in relation to property and acquisition financing).
 This often involves the provision of secured or unsecured subscription (or capital call) facilities to bridge capital calls to investors, thereby improving the availability of working capital and/or investment finance.

 -